atualariao/AESEncryptionSample/README.md

-# KafkaServiceSample
+# AES Encryption Sample
-Run Kafka docker server for local machine with producer and consumer projects
+A .NET 7 console application with AES encryption